evannielsen/evannielsen.github.io/_posts/2020-10-12-Raspberry-Pi-Remote-Debugging-in-.NET-Core.md

 At the time of this writing I used the August 2020 version of the Raspberry Pi OS which is based on Debian 10.

 After you have the image on the SD card place it in your Raspberry Pi and boot it up.
-Complete the initial setup steps inclusing network configuration and setting up a password.
+Complete the initial setup steps including network configuration and setting up a password.